David A. Klarner: Biography

 Klarner was born in Fort Bragg, California, and spent his childhood in Napa, California.
 He married Kara Lynn Klarner in 1961.
 Their son Carl Eoin Klarner was born on April 21, 1969.

 Klarner did his undergraduate work at Humboldt State University (1960–63), got his Ph.D. at the University of Alberta (1963–66), and did post-doctoral work at McMaster University in Hamilton, Ontario (1966–68).
-He also did post-doctoral work at Eindhoven University of Technology in the Netherlands (1968-1970), at the University of Reading in England working with Richard Rado (1970–71), and at Stanford University (1971–73).
+He also did post-doctoral work at Eindhoven University of Technology in the Netherlands (1968–1970), at the University of Reading in England working with Richard Rado (1970–71), and at Stanford University (1971–73).
 He served as an assistant professor at Binghamton University (1973–79) and was a visiting professor at Humboldt State University in California (1979–80).
 He returned to Eindhoven as a professor (1980–81), and to Binghamton (1981–82).
-From 1982 to 1996 he was a professor of computer science at the University of Nebraska, at Lincoln, with a one-year break at Eindhoven in academic year 1991–92.
+From 1982 to 1996 he was a professor of computer science at the University of Nebraska–Lincoln, with a one-year break at Eindhoven in academic year 1991–92.
 He retired to Eureka, California in 1997 and died there in 1999.

 He was a frequent contributor to recreational mathematics and worked with many key mathematics popularizers including Ronald L. Rivest, John H. Conway, Richard K. Guy, Donald Coxeter, Ronald Graham, and Donald Knuth.